 Answer = $600 gain

-An easy way to determine if a put will be assigned is utilizing the phrase “put down.”
-Puts are only exercised if the underlying security’s market price is below the strike price.
-This is not the case in this example, so the option expires.
+An easy way to remember assignment for puts is the phrase “put down.”
+Puts are exercised when the underlying security’s market price is below the strike price.
+That isn’t true here, so the option expires.

 Writers can also perform closing transactions to exit their obligations before expiration.